frankxu2004/CodeT5/README.md

 # CodeT5: Identifier-aware Unified Pre-trained Encoder-Decoder Models for Code Understanding and Generation

+## Forked version with CONALA dataset support

+Finetuned the pretrained CodeT5-base model on Conala training data with about 2400 training pairs.
+On Conala test, we have 37-38 BLEU score and 9.8% exact match!
+This is higher than previous baselines.

+To use it, just perform the finetuning step with `--task conala`

+## Original Readme

 This is the official PyTorch implementation for the following EMNLP 2021 paper from Salesforce Research:

 **Title**: [CodeT5: Identifier-aware Unified Pre-trained Encoder-Decoder Models for Code Understanding and Generation](https://arxiv.org/pdf/2109.00859.pdf)